java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 <a id="conclusion">&nbsp;</a>
 ## Conclusion
 In this tutorial, we have looked into the method handle mechanism and learned how to efficiently use it.
-We now know, that method handles provide means for efficient method invocation, but this mechanism is not meant to replace the Reflection API.
+We now know, that method handles provide a means for efficient method invocation, but this mechanism is not meant to replace the Reflection API.

 Method handles offer a performance advantage for method invocation due to a different access checking approach.
 However,